gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 HasBrowserInfo returns a boolean if a field has been set.

+### GetShippingDetailsId

+`func (o *TransactionRequest) GetShippingDetailsId() string`

+GetShippingDetailsId returns the ShippingDetailsId field if non-nil, zero value otherwise.

+### GetShippingDetailsIdOk

+`func (o *TransactionRequest) GetShippingDetailsIdOk() (*string, bool)`

+GetShippingDetailsIdOk returns a tuple with the ShippingDetailsId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShippingDetailsId

+`func (o *TransactionRequest) SetShippingDetailsId(v string)`

+SetShippingDetailsId sets ShippingDetailsId field to given value.

+### HasShippingDetailsId

+`func (o *TransactionRequest) HasShippingDetailsId() bool`

+HasShippingDetailsId returns a boolean if a field has been set.

+### SetShippingDetailsIdNil

+`func (o *TransactionRequest) SetShippingDetailsIdNil(b bool)`

+ SetShippingDetailsIdNil sets the value for ShippingDetailsId to be an explicit nil

+### UnsetShippingDetailsId
+`func (o *TransactionRequest) UnsetShippingDetailsId()`

+UnsetShippingDetailsId ensures that no value is present for ShippingDetailsId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)